Explore Careers - Job Market Report

 |Location||Employment Potential||Release Date|

-For the 2015-2017 period, the employment outlook is expected to be fair for Licensed Practical Nurses (NOC 3233) in the Red Deer region.
+The employment outlook will be good for Licensed practical nurses (NOC 3233) in the Red Deer region for the 2017-2019 period.

 - Date modified: